How to See Bryce Canyon in Half a Day

 Best time to visit:

-Spring and Fall is the best time to visit with manageable weather and fewer crowds.
+Spring (May-June) and Fall (September-October) is the best time to visit with manageable weather and fewer crowds.
 I came in mid-October and it happened to be 40 degrees but the weather can vary throughout the week.
 Expect to see snow in December and certain trail closures.

-Stop by the visitors center
+Stop by the Bryce Canyon's Visitor Center

 Before you start exploring, stop by the visitors center to get your final questions answered by the friendly park rangers.
 They are very resourceful and provide great tips.
+My sister and I always like to get our national park souvenirs either before or after our visit.

 Tip: Always grab a map in case you get lost.
 There is no signal on the trails.

-Navajo Loop and Queens Garden Trail
+Hike the Navajo Loop and Queens Garden Trail

 Navajo Loop and Queens Garden Trail is the most popular trail at Bryce Canyon that can be completed in 70 minutes without stopping, but I already know you will stop because the views are out of this world.
 Navajo Loop and Queens Garden Trail are connecting trails that take you through the bottom of the pink canyons.
 Start counter-clockwise on Navajo Loop to see Wall Street instead of clockwise like the park ranger suggests because you’ll avoid the steep incline and the switchbacks at the start of the trail.
 There’s amazing scenery throughout the hike, but the switchbacks through the canyon are stunning.
 If you decide to go counter-clockwise, be careful of the descent because most of the injuries happen when people walk down (instead of up).
 You’ll want to slap on plenty of sunscreen and bring water because most of the trail is exposed to the sun.
 I came at the end of October, so I imagine it’s blistering hot during the summertime.